-Distortion around the Head Haul Eyelet will only be seen if the unit is subjected to a heavy load (such as a arrested fall).
+Distortion around the Head haul Eyelet will only be seen if the unit is subjected to a heavy load (such as a arrested fall).
 If the skin is distorted or penetrated the unit should withdrawn from service immediately.

 The edge of the skin may become scuffed during use.
-If in doubt return to the manufacturer for refurbishment.
+If in doubt contact the manufacturer.